gabduss/customizable-modal/README.md

 ## Conclusion

-Wenn du eine React Komponente implementierst, welche viel flexibilität benötige, überlege dir das component component pattern zu verwenden.
-Speziell nützlich wird das Pattern, wenn du eine Komponenten library implementierts, welche in verschiedenen Projekten eingesetzt wird.
-Die Chancen sind sehr gross das die verschiedenen Projekte die Komponente ein wenig anders verwenden wollen.
-In diesen Fällen, hilf dir das compound component pattern die nötige flexibilität zu geben.
+If you are implementing a React component that requires a lot of flexibility, consider using the component component pattern.
+The pattern is particularly useful if you are implementing a component library that is used in different projects.
+Chances are that the different projects will want to use the component slightly differently.
+In these cases, the compound component pattern helps to give you the necessary flexibility.